-Ag 82.08 Grade marks.
+- Ag 82.08 Grade marks.
 (1) APPLICATION OF MARKS.
 Brick cheese which has been graded and receptacles for the same shall be plainly marked by or under the direction of an authorized Brick cheese grader or a state grader, by use of rubber stamps and dark colored ink, to indicate its grade.
-Such marks shall be applied to the cheese or its wrapper or container, or to a tag attached thereto, before it enters retail channels, leaves the state or is converted into another food product, and before it shall be delivered to any person, firm or corporation, unless such person, firm or corporation represents an authorized Brick cheese grading unit located in the state.

-(2) AGING.
-Cheese that is to be held for aging may be paraffined or not paraffined and stored without grade marks, but it must later be graded and marked for grade as herein provided before it leaves the state.

-(3) STAMP MARKS.
-The stamp marks for grade identification shall be in substantially the following form:

-(a) Miniature map of Wisconsin containing:
+Such marks shall be applied to the cheese or its wrapper or container, or to a tag attached thereto, before it enters retail channels, leaves the state or is converted into another food product, and before it shall be delivered to any person, firm or corporation, unless such person, firm or corporation represents an authorized Brick cheese grading unit located in the state. - (2) AGING.
+Cheese that is to be held for aging may be paraffined or not paraffined and stored without grade marks, but it must later be graded and marked for grade as herein provided before it leaves the state. - (3) STAMP MARKS.
+The stamp marks for grade identification shall be in substantially the following form: - (a) Miniature map of Wisconsin containing:

-B-M B-M

-WISCONSIN or WISCONSIN

-STATE GRADE A

-BRAND 117
+B-MWISCONSIN STATE BRAND 117

-117
+B-Mor WISCONSIN GRADE A 117